Top 5 Best Trampoline Brands (2023) | Expert Analysis

 Brand Weaknesses:

-Besides their Epic and Premium Trampolines, the inexpensive price means they are made from inexpensive material: Don’t expect their cheap trampolines to last more than three years without needing maintenance.
+• Besides their Epic and Premium Trampolines, the inexpensive price means they are made from mostly inexpensive materials: Don’t expect their cheap trampolines to last more than three years without needing maintenance.

-Low and limited warranty on many of their trampolines.
+• Low and limited warranty on many of their trampolines (1-3 years for all materials).

 Verdict:

-Overall, Skywalker Trampolines is a brand that is a good fit for families looking to choose from a variety of trampolines for a relatively good price.
+Overall, Skywalker Trampolines is a brand that is a good fit for families looking to choose from a variety of budget trampolines.

 But they do come up short on numerous safety/durability features.
 They are a solid value brand but could use major improvement on safety, quality and design.